The heat is on: Ensure patients’ protective eyewear is, too

-In her Arkansas practice, the conversations between Angela Howell, O.D., and some of her patients are slowly turning to summer and eye protection options.
+In her Arkansas practice, the conversations between Angela Howell, O.D., and some of her patients have turned to summer and eye protection options.

 Whether parents are looking to play it safe as their children enroll in summer sports camps and leagues or they’re trying to get a jump on a back-to-school comprehensive eye exam before the fall, or golfers are looking to line up their putts, Dr. Howell sees an uptick in patients this time of year.